 To check out more of Dave's work head over to his website.

 Nestled under the Salford railway lines, just a stones throw from Manchester city centre is The Dirty Old Town Distillery, home to Salford Rum and the Spiced Rum Experience.

-Our Spiced Rum Experience, run by close friend of the brand and award-winning mixologist Jamie Stephenson, lasts around 90 mins and includes:
+Our Spiced Rum Experience lasts around 60 mins and includes:

 • Insight into the history of rum